In this article, we will focus on using graphs when analyzing potential fraud situations in banking.

 So, bank analysts might look for patterns of transactions that would indicate this scenario.
 They might inspect the payments which, in the following example, were done in an interval of a few seconds.
 When analyzing the event, the analyst might find that the transactions were done from different IP addresses, in addition to different parts of the world.

 That most certainly was a fraudulent event.
 If this simplest pattern appears repeatedly in a short period of time it was part of a bigger fraud ring.

-This way the bank analysts observe, find and define similar and much more complicated patterns that might represent fraudulent behavior.
+This way the bank analysts observe, find, and define similar and much more complicated patterns that might represent fraudulent behavior.

-The power of graph shows that:
+The power of the graph shows that:

 - Bank analysts may use graphs from detection to prevention and protection – the systems may react pro-actively when certain patterns appear.

 - Graphs working in a loop with machine learning algorithms may help to find new fraud patterns.

 Attributions: Article inspired by Neo4j.
 Icon made by wanicon from www.flaticon.com Icon made by monkik from www.flaticon.com Icon made by Freepik from www.flaticon.com Icon made by Smashicons from www.flaticon.com Icon made by Eucalyp from www.flaticon.com Icon made by phatplus from www.flaticon.com Icon made by Kiranshastry from www.flaticon.com Icon made by surang from www.flaticon.com Icons made by Wichai.wi from www.flaticon.com Icon made by prettycons from www.flaticon.com Icon made by Pixel perfect from www.flaticon.com Icon made by itim2101 from www.flaticon.com Icon made by bqlqn from www.flaticon.com